 Oil refining and marketing company

 In 2015 Chevron sold its 50% stake in Caltex Australia, and in Dec 2019 terminated the licence agreement for use of the Caltex brand in Australia.
 Caltex Australia officially renamed Ampol in 2020, with all Caltex sites to be renamed Ampol by 2022.
 Australia's largest oil refiner, and operator of two oil refineries.
-Caltex branded fuel is sold at over 1,100 locations, including 540 sites operated by EG Group, where Caltex is the fuel supplier only.
-Most of their sites were franchises, however Caltex plan to buy them all back by 2020 in the wake of wage scandals.
-Caltex also supply about 900 independent re-sellers.
+Caltex/Ampol branded fuel is sold at over 1,100 locations, including 540 sites operated by EG Group, where Ampol is the fuel supplier only.
+Most of their sites were franchises, however Ampol plan to buy them all back by 2020 in the wake of wage scandals.
+Ampol also supply about 900 independent re-sellers.